bolt/Sitemap/README.md

 Sitemap
 =======

 This extension will automatically create XML sitemaps for your Bolt sites.
 After enabling the extension, go to `http://example.org/sitemap.xml` to see it.

 The bigger search-engines like Google and Bing will automatically pick up your sitemap after a while, but it's always a good idea to explicitly tell the search engines where to find it.
 To do so, this extension automatically adds the link to the `<head>` section of your pages:

     <link rel="sitemap" type="application/xml" title="Sitemap" href="/sitemap.xml" />

 Apart from that, it's good pratice to also add the following line to your `robots.txt` file:

     Sitemap: http://example.org/sitemap.xml

 Obviously, you should replace 'example.org' with the domain name of your website.

 This extension adds a 'route' for `/sitemap.xml` and `/sitemap` by default, but it has lower priority than user defined routes.

-If you want AnimalDesign/bolt-translate extension compatibily or if you use the `pagebinding` in `routing.yml` (or anything similar like `/{slug}` ), you need to add the following _above_ that route:
+If you use the `pagebinding` in `routing.yml`, or anything similar route that would match 'sitemap' first, you will need to add the following _above_ that route.
+You should also do this if you have an extension that might override the default routing, like the AnimalDesign/bolt-translate extension.

 ```
 sitemap: